kennydude/reference-cat/README.md

 * Move generic code out of the GTK module
 * Split the GTK module into parts (main, edit, export)
+* Make the generated reference a bit more human

 ### Things to do